clandrew/64tass/README.md

 List of changes:
 * This readme file was added
 * After assembling, only print "Errors:" and "Warnings:" if nonzero errors or warnings.
 (Reason: otherwise Visual Studio gets confused)
+* Add a debug build config to makefile
 * Fix debug build

 ## Build instructions (Windows)